CISecurity/ControlsAssessmentSpecification/control-13/control-13.3.rst

 Dependencies
 ------------
-* Subcontrol 2.1: Maintain Inventory of Authorized Software
+* Sub-control 2.1: Maintain Inventory of Authorized Software
-* Subcontrol 12.1: Maintain an Inventory of Network Boundaries
+* Sub-control 12.1: Maintain an Inventory of Network Boundaries

 Inputs
 -----------